5 Differences Chicken Breast vs Tenderloin for Better Meal Choices

 Tenderloins, on the other hand, pack a similar nutritional punch but in slightly different ratios.
 They are also rich in B vitamins and minerals, though the amounts may vary slightly compared to the breast.
 The takeaway is that both cuts are nutritious, offering a range of beneficial nutrients.

 Your choice between chicken breast and tenderloin may come down to specific dietary goals or preferences.
 For the highest protein and lowest calories, chicken breast is your best bet.
 Yet, for a tender option that still packs a nutritious punch, tenderloin won’t steer you wrong.
 Both cuts are versatile, and delicious, and can be a key part of a healthy, balanced diet.
+If you’re interested in exploring healthy cooked meat options beyond chicken, there are several other lean proteins worth considering for better nutrition.

 Culinary Applications: How to Cook Chicken Breast and Tenderloin